Office of Loan Programs

 As loan servicer, the University will continue to process payments and monitor all aspects of the loans, including hazard insurance compliance, property tax payments, on-going program eligibility, and delinquency situations.

 Please feel free to contact our office if you have any questions about your loan.

-- When will I receive notice of my annual interest rate change?
+- When will I receive notice of the annual interest rate changes on my MOP loan?